haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-compareFarByteToByte 0x09 3
+compareFarByteToByte 0x01 1
 ```
 Notes:
 ```
-  # compares the value at the RAM address to the value
+  # sets the condition variable based on the value at the RAM address as compared to the given value
 ```
 </details>